juanca-jimi/FungiClassifier/README.md

 # FungiClassifier
-A machine learning photographic fungi classifier
+A web application that classifies fungi photographs by species